ehanahamed/quizfreely/docs/contrib/README.md

 ### Branch URLs

 Quizfreely uses Netlify to host it's website.
-Netlify deploys the `dist` (production) and `main` (development) branch.
+Netlify deploys one site with the `dist` (production) branch and another with the `main` (development) branch.

-Branch urls look like this: `https://branch--quizfreelyehandev.netlify.app`

-so the `main` (development) branch can be viewed at [main--quizfreelyehandev.netlify.app](https://main--quizfreelyehandev.netlify.app), this is useful for debugging and testing the currently-being-developed source code

-the `dist` (production) branch is of course deployed to [quizfreely.ehan.dev](https://quizfreely.ehan.dev), but its also deployed to [dist--quizfreelyehandev.netlify.app](https://dist--quizfreelyehandev.netlify.app), the extra url is kinda pointless tho.
+The production site is `quizfreely.com`.

+The development site, which is updated with the latest commits from the `main` branch is `main.quizfreely.com`